OpenAgenda/oa-public/packages/form-schemas/README.md

 # Legacy bridge

 On the legacy platform, custom field schemas are stored in the agenda data model.
 A legacy bridge function can parse those to form a FormSchema that can be validated.
 Otherwise it just throws an error.

+# Form Builder

+A react app to build a FormSchema form.

+## Props

+ * **schema**: Object.
+FormSchema to be edited
+ * **extendedFrom**: List of { schema, info } values representing the schemas the current schema is extending. `schema` is the FormSchema and `info` an object of labels giving some context information on the schema.
+ * **useExtendedLabelLanguages**: Boolean.
+Defaults at false.
+If true, extended schema label languages are used to determine which languages should be requested when filling in field labels.

 # Front app development